-This method builds the hierarchy of matrices and restriction/prolongation operators for the multilevel preconditioner p, according to the requirements made by the user through the methods init and set.
+This routine builds the hierarchy of matrices and restriction/prolongation operators for the multilevel preconditioner p, according to the requirements made by the user through the routines init and set.

 a type(psb_xspmat_type), intent(in).
 The sparse matrix structure containing the local part of the matrix to be preconditioned.
 Note that x must be chosen according to the real/complex, single/double precision version of MLD2P4 under use.
 See the PSBLAS User's Guide for details [13]. desc_a type(psb_desc_type), intent(in).
 The communication descriptor of a.
-See the PSBLAS User's Guide for details $[13]$. info integer, intent(out).
+See the PSBLAS User's Guide for details [13]. info integer, intent(out).
 Error code.
 If no error, 0 is returned.
 See Section 8 for details.

-6.4 Method smoothers_build
+6.5 Subroutine smoothers_build

-call p%smoothers_build(a,desc_a,p,info[,amold,vmold,imold])
+call p%smoothers_build(a,desc_a,p,info)

-This method builds the smoothers and the coarsest-level solvers for the multilevel preconditioner p, according to the requirements made by the user through the methods init and set, and based on the aggregation hierarchy produced by a previous call to hierarchy_build (see Section 6.3).
+This routine builds the smoothers and the coarsest-level solvers for the multilevel preconditioner p, according to the requirements made by the user through the routines init and set, and based on the aggregation hierarchy produced by a previous call to hierarchy_build (see Section 6.4).